 Which target groups are particularly interested in the model?

 While a few years ago the customers of the solar share product were rather the eco-interested and rather older ones, we notice that the topic has arrived in the meantime in the broad population.
-We are of course very pleased about this.
+Of course, we are very pleased about this.
 The product is also in line with the current lifestyle and pays tribute to the "local" and "sustainable" trends.